OpenMx/OpenMx/docs/source/Regression_Matrix.rst

 Data
 ^^^^

-Our first step to running this model is to put include the data to be analyzed.
+Our first step to running this model is to include the data to be analyzed.
 The data must first be placed in a variable or object.
-For raw data, this can be done with the read.table function.
+For raw data, this can be done with the ``read.table`` function.
 The data provided has a header row, indicating the names of the variables.

 .. code-block:: r